Patrick-RK/PATRICK-RK/README.md

 I'm a 33 year old Irish - Venezuelan.

 Since the pandemic, I've been reupskilling in tech, starting with a Postgraduate Diploma in Data Analytics, and just this September, I finished my Master's in Data Analytics.
-I've spent the last year in Japan on a working holiday visa and looking forward to seeing what the next opportunity in life is going to be.
+I've spent the last year in Japan on a working holiday visa  where I worked as a Python Instructor and I'm looking forward to seeing what the next opportunity in life is going to be.

 ## 🎓 Master's Thesis
 My Master's thesis focused on the impact of cumulative head trauma on fighter performance in the UFC using Machine Learning.
 The project was broken down into three key steps: